-The PASSE the member was assigned to will provide the member with information regarding the available services under the Waiver and the PASSE program.
-Additionally, the Care Coordinator assigned to that member will be responsible for answering any questions the member or the care giver may have regarding available services and

-Application for 1915(c) HCBS Waiver: AR.0188.R06.00 - Mar 01, 2022 Page discussing appropriate services for themember in light of the results of the independent assessment and other evaluations.
+The PASSE the member was assigned to will provide the member with information regarding the available services under the Waiver.
+Additionally, the Care Coordinator assigned to that member will be responsible for answering any questions the member or the care giver may have regarding available services and discussing appropriate services for the member in light of the results of the independent assessment and other evaluations.